happypeter/LGCB/book/bash_perm.md

 layout: book
 title: Permissions
 ---
-After we know how to manipulate files, that is how to copy move and delete them, we soon see sth like this:

-    peter@vostro:~$ rm /bin/ggg
-    rm: cannot remove `/bin/ggg': Permission denied

-So what is a _permission_, and why "Permission denied"?

 Operating systems in the Unix tradition differ from those in the MS-DOS tradition in that they are not only multitasking systems, but also multi-user systems, as well.